TheRealBecks/passwordy/README.md

 Passwordy can be used on the command line as standalone program or as input for another program when used with the JSON output.
 You can also import it as a module in your awesome tools!

+All HEX keys and hashed passwords listed on this site have been rendered garbage so nobody can copy them for usage on their systems.
+But you would have never done that, wouldn't you?! 😜

 ### Quickstart

 Check it out: